txbm/blog-posts/rust-patterns-for-lifetime-management/rust-patterns-for-lifetime-management.md

 This is the most complex case, where we want to neither move nor implicitly borrow.
 One can think of this approach as a more explicit form of borrowing where we are [tracking each reference](https://doc.rust-lang.org/book/ch15-04-rc.html#using-rct-to-share-data) holder to an object explicitly using a counter that goes up when new references are taken and down when they are dropped.

 This has the effect of giving us a little bit of the best of both worlds, with some complexity as a drawback.
-We get the efficiency of borrowing in that objects that are expensive to `Clone` are not actually cloned.
+We get the efficiency of borrowing in that objects that are expensive to `Clone` are not physically copied.

 The two main reference counted types in Rust are `Rc<T>` and `Arc<T>`.
 Rc means ["reference counted"](https://doc.rust-lang.org/std/rc/struct.Rc.html) and Arc means ["atomically reference counted"](https://doc.rust-lang.org/std/sync/struct.Arc.html).
-Calling .clone() on an Rc<T> or Arc<T> does not actually clone the inner value, but rather creates a smart pointer to the inner value that has been allocated on the heap.
+Calling .clone() on an Rc<T> or Arc<T> does not physically copy the inner value, but rather creates a smart pointer to the inner value that has been allocated on the heap.

 From the perspective of the borrow-checker, the receiver of a `Clone`’d reference counted type has an “owned” copy of the value because the lifetime of the inner value has been moved outside the stack and onto the heap.
 The value will remain on the heap until the last reference is dropped thereby ensuring that even if earlier references are dropped, later references will still be valid for as long as needed.

 Reference counted type `Clone`s are still shared references — the same way a borrow is — but allow the semantics of an owned value without the overhead of actually copying the value.

-It may seem like this should always be the best option (best of both worlds right?) — but in practice the extra boilerplate and complexity is only worth it if the more basic starting strategies prove insufficient.
+It may seem like this should always be the best option (best of both worlds right?) — but in practice, the extra boilerplate and complexity are only worth it if the more basic starting strategies prove insufficient.

-Reserve this approach for when the lifetimes of your stack frames (scopes) are non-linear and moving or cloning bits is not appropriate for control flow or performance reasons.
+Reserve this approach for when the lifetimes of your stack frames (scopes) are non-linear and moving or cloning bits are not appropriate for control flow or performance reasons.

 Note: reference counting is not [without pitfalls if done improperly](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html?highlight=Weak).